davezap/zray/README.md

 Added multithreading support.
 The rendering is now divided between threads.
 The number of threads is selectable by the user at run time using the n & m keys.

-Added spheres that we previously not implemented.
+Added spheres that were previously not implemented.

-Fixed cross-product implementation that saw the x and z access reversed.
+Fixed cross-product implementation that saw the x and z axes reversed.
 Normal orientation is now... normal.

 Creation of vector, colour, camera and other data structures and generally more consistent use of data types.